r00kieAd/Simon-Game/README.md

 ## :white_check_mark: Requirements ##

 Make sure that your browser is enabled with javascript loader.
+You also need a keyboard with the device you play the game with.

 ## :memo: License ##